-Asteroid: A great number of small sized bodies could not turn into planets when the solar system was formed, but continued to revolve around the sun.
+Asteroid : A great number of small sized bodies could not turn into planets when the solar system was formed, but continued to revolve around the sun.

-These bodies are known as asteroids.
-A belt of such celestial bodies has formed between the planets Mars and Jupiter.
+These bodies are known as asteroids. of A belt such celestial bodies has formed between the planets Mars and Jupiter.